- Our Services

 Pharmacist jobs are demanding, involving filling prescriptions while multitasking.
 Large chain pharmacies often sacrifice patient safety by forcing their employees to meet unrealistic performance metrics.
 Unfortunately, trying to fulfill dangerous employer expectations puts pharmacists at risk of making medication errors.

-Rather than companies being held accountable, pharmacy employees become obvious targets for allegations of misconduct that can lead to the loss of their professional license.
-It is vital for New York pharmacists facing disciplinary hearings and investigations to obtain effective legal representation to protect their hard-earned license and livelihood.
+Rather than companies being held accountable, pharmacy employees become obvious targets for allegations of misconduct that can lead to the loss of their professional licenses.
+It is vital for New York pharmacists facing disciplinary hearings and investigations to obtain effective legal representation to protect their hard-earned licenses and livelihood.

 Millions of Prescription Errors in the United States Each Year

+Nearly 6,800 prescription medications are available in the United States.
 Walmart and other similar retailers and chain stores dominate the market when it comes to prescriptions.
 They account for 70 percent of medications dispensed in the country.
 CVS captures 25 percent of total prescription revenue and issues more than a billion prescriptions annually.
-Walgreens has almost 20 percent, followed by Walmart, Kroger and Rite Aid among retail stores.
+Walgreens has almost 20 percent, followed by Walmart, Kroger, and Rite Aid among retail stores.

+Each year, the U.S. Food and Drug Administration (FDA) receives over 100,000 reports linked to suspected medication errors.
 Prescription errors account for roughly seven out of 10 medication errors.
-However, it is impossible to determine the specific details about mistakes.
+However, it is impossible to determine the specific details of mistakes.
 Not only is there an absence of strict reporting requirements, but many companies offer settlements to victims of medication errors.
 Once a confidentiality agreement is signed, the mistake is never disclosed to the public.

 Medication errors injure an estimated 1.5 million patients each year.
 Between 7,000 and 9,000 people nationwide die because of them, according to a 2019 study.